AstrobioMike/NASA-GeneLab-working/Metagenomics/Remove_human_reads_from_raw_data/README.md

 See `snakemake -h` for more options and details.

-A quick example can be run with the files included in the [workflow-template](workflow-template) directory.

 ## Database Info
 The database we use was built with kraken2 v2.1.1 as detailed below, and by default will be downloaded to run with the above workflow (it's ~4.3 GB uncompressed).